Compositional Generalization and Natural Language Variation: Can a Semantic Parsing Approach Handle Both?: Target Maximum Compound Divergence ( ) Splits

 where $\mathcal{F}_\textsc{train}$ and $\mathcal{F}_\textsc{test}$ are the weighted frequency distributions of compounds in the training and test sets, respectively.
 The Chernoff coefficient $C_\alpha(P \Vert Q) = \sum_{k} p_k^\alpha \, q_k^{1-\alpha} $~\cite{chung1989measures} is used with $\alpha = 0.1$.

 For \tmcd, we constrain atom divergence by requiring that every atom appear at least once in the training set.
+An atom constraint is desirable so that the model knows the possible target atoms to generate.
 A greedy algorithm similar to the one of~\citet{keysers2019measuring} is used to generate splits that approximately maximize compound divergence.
 First, we randomly split the dataset.
 Then, we swap examples until the atom constraint is satisfied.
-Finally, we sequentially identify example pairs that can be swapped between the train and test set to increase compound divergence without violating the atom constraint, breaking when a swap can no longer be identified.
+Finally, we sequentially identify example pairs that can be swapped between the train and test sets to increase compound divergence without violating the atom constraint, breaking when a swap can no longer be identified.